How Compact Can a GigE Vision Camera Get?

 PoE: Power, Data and Distance

 Thanks to Power Over Ethernet (PoE), camera manufacturers can combine both power and data into one single Ethernet cable.
 PoE removes the need for AC power supplies and separate power cabling.
 It also increases ease-of-use with the ability to deploy 100 m cable distances without the need for repeaters.
-Fully compliant PoE IEEE802.3af devices also have a maximum power range of 15.4 W ensuring that as more powerful sensors and processors come to market there will be ample power available without the need for additional power supplies and power cables.
+PoE modules continue to shrink in size with a 70% reduction over the last couple of years allowing for more compact and convenient PoE devices.
+Fully compliant PoE IEEE802.3af devices have a maximum power range of 15.4 W ensuring that as more powerful sensors and processors come to market there will be ample power available without the need for additional power supplies and power cables.

 Over 70% Reduction